Ehsan ul Haq: Appointment controversy and violence North-West Pakistan

-Retirement from military
+Post-retirement

 Corporate business and healthcare activities

 In 2007, Gen. Ehsan sought his retirement after his testimony in the Washington D.C. in United States and went to join the corporate world eventually becoming the CEO of the Pakistan–Libya Holding Company, an investment firm.
 He oversaw the company operations both in Libya and Pakistan but departed from the investment firm when the revolution took place in 2011, and subsequently went to join the healthcare industry in 2011.

 He is currently serving as the Chairman of the Board of Governors of the Al-Shifa Trust, which runs a chain of eye care hospitals throughout Pakistan, while also managing the DNA Health Corporation, an American-based health company based in New York.

+Public engagements

+Ehsan continued to take an active interest in military and geopolitical matters after retiring from service, having delivered keynote addresses at forums such as the Institute of Strategic Studies Islamabad (ISSI) and the National Defence University (NDU).
+His speeches have addressed nuclear deterrence, counterterrorism, and regional strategic dynamics.
+He has also contributed to military doctrine discussions and policy briefings post-retirement, including closed-door consultations and white papers related to national security.

+Gulf geopolitics

 In 2017, Ehsan vehemently criticized the Nawaz administration over its strict neutrality, calling for supporting the military intervention by Saudi Arabia and United Arab Emirates in the Yemeni Civil War.